siberianfox/tinygwiki/Wiki-Work.md

 This page contains nots for things that should be done to clean up the wiki.

 ###Communicating with TinyG
 This whole area is a mess.
-We need a page with some backgorund, and a page on the proper use of Linemode transmission protocol.
+We need a page with some backgorund, and a page on the proper use of Linemode transmission protocol (4 buffer method).
 - [Tinyg-Communications-Programming](Tinyg-Communications-Programming) Should be the start page.
 Other pages already link to this one.

 Related pages that may useful data.
 Use these and get rid of stuff we don;t want: